 Observations: Women in Art and Design History (1500-1960)

-A landmark year-long online seminar series, Observations, examines the contributions of women to art and design history.
-Named after English artist Mary Beale’s 1633 text Observations by MB, which is widely recognised as the first manuscript on painting written by a woman artist, the NGV-curated series features leading historians, writers and curators from around the world.
-Speakers will explore the work of some of the most significant women in art and design; and the contexts, frameworks and networks that both supported and challenged their respective practices.
-At the centre of the series is the NGV’s milestone acquisition of Mystic marriage of St Catherine (1574-1577) by Italian artist Lavinia Fontana, who is regarded as the first professional woman painter in Western art history.
+The landmark year-long online seminar series, Observations, examined the contributions of women to art and design history.
+Named after English artist Mary Beale’s 1633 text Observations by MB, which is widely recognised as the first manuscript on painting written by a woman artist, the NGV-curated series featured leading historians, writers and curators from around the world.
+Speakers explored the work of some of the most significant women in art and design; and the contexts, frameworks and networks that both supported and challenged their respective practices.
+At the centre of the series was the NGV’s milestone acquisition of Mystic marriage of St Catherine (1574-1577) by Italian artist Lavinia Fontana, who is regarded as the first professional woman painter in Western art history.
 Now the oldest painting by a named woman artist in the NGV Collection, Mystic marriage of St Catherine is the only work by Fontana in an Australian institution.

-The Observations program will be offered as four online seminar streams delivered throughout 2022.
-Details of each event and booking information are provided below.
+The Observations program was offered as four online seminar streams delivered throughout 2022.

 A studio of her own explores the period 1500–1900 and the women artists and designers who, despite the many obstacles to their independence, set up professional studios and made successful careers.